KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 | i    | Integer                                |
 | f    | Floating-point decimal                 |

-You may look at the Python documentation for more information on formatting expressions
+You may look at the Python documentation for more information on formatting expressions.

 ### String formatting method

-The formatting method, uses a method call to format an string object.
+The formatting method, uses a method call to format a string object.
 The string becomes a template and the format method argument to pass values to the template.

 The values passed as arguments in the formatting method are positional.